Sovamorco/ProjectOrca/README.md

 Orca uses gRPC and [Protocol Buffers](https://protobuf.dev/) for client-server communication.
 That means you can generate client files by running `protoc` for your specific language.

+You can see generic overview of possible functions in `proto/orca.proto`.

 Taskfile includes protoc command for Python: `task proto:python`, which generates Python files in `proto_python` directory.

 ## Development